Middlebury, Vermont

 Sunny Days: 159

-47100 Affordability
+95100 Affordability

-95100 Schools
+90100 Schools

-25100 Diversity
+60100 Diversity

-88100 Safety
+100100 Safety

 It's Chill

 The locale of Middlebury is fairly unique.
-Home to utterly gorgeous New England architecture, amazing farm-to-table food options and farmer’s markets, some of the best hiking and snowshoeing in the country, multiple ski spots, and some of the cleanest air on the east coast, Middlebury works for those looking to live life off the beaten path, amongst nature in all its splendor.
-Additionally, Middlebury is home to the legendary Bread Loaf writing conference, one of the oldest and most prestigious writing programs in the world.
+Home to utterly gorgeous New England architecture, amazing farm-to-table food options and farmer’s markets, some of the best hiking and snowshoeing in the country, multiple ski spots, and some of the cleanest air on the East Coast, Middlebury works for those looking to live life off the beaten path, amongst nature in all its splendor.
+Additionally, Middlebury is home to the legendary Bread Loaf Writing Conference, one of the oldest and most prestigious writing programs in the world.
 Even if one is unable to attend the conference itself, the area is perfect for an aspiring writer due to the inspiration afforded by the natural world and the strong literary environment that permeates the local culture.

 Finally, due to the town’s unique geographic location, it is difficult to find better maple syrup anywhere else in the United States.

-Lifestyle of Middlebury
+Lifestyle

 The people of Middlebury pride themselves on a simple lifestyle.
 The many self-employed farmers of the area, as well as the outdoorsmen and women, live closely with nature.
 However, for this reason, it is difficult to recommend Middlebury to those who prefer the greater diversity of people and experiences of city life.
 Middlebury is a small town, and the majority of people either attend school there for a few years or have lived there for their entire lives.
 If you are young and single, you may have a difficult time developing a social life.
 Couples, particularly, those with children, however, will find lots to do between the art and history museums, college sporting events, apple picking, skiing, hiking, and fishing.

 It is also worth noting that Middlebury, as a northern New England college town home to a private liberal arts school, is both politically very liberal and ethnically heavily caucasian.
-If one or both of those factors are either deterants or endorsements, bear them in mind before relocating.
+If one or both of those factors are either deterrents or endorsements, bear them in mind before relocating.

-Worklife of Middlebury
+Worklife

-The economy of Middlebury is largely based around Middlebury college.
+The economy of Middlebury is largely based around Middlebury College.
 The majority of jobs are at the university, be it teaching or other staff and faculty.
 As such, if you are a professor, particularly of literature or foreign languages, the college’s legendary programs will offer a highly prestigious job opportunity.
 If you are looking for more entry-level or service-oriented work, schools always need cooks, custodians, nurses, secretaries, and administrators.
 In addition, like much of Vermont, Middlebury has a high number of independently owned farms and orchards, so if you would like to own your own farm or simply pick up seasonal work as a farmhand, you can make it work.
 Finally, if you have a work-from-home job, then you may find Middlebury provides excellent scenery while you work.
 This is especially true if you are a fiction writer, as you will find yourself amongst many of your fellow literary types who may be able to help with your work, or simply foster an environment of academic comradery in your shared passion for literature.

 Why You Should Move Here Now